xpladev/docs/content/en/develop/develop/tools/xpla-js/common-examples.md

 console.log(result);
 ```

-## Swapping a Native XPLA Chain Asset for a CW20 Token Using Dezswap
+## Swapping a Native CONX Chain Asset for a CW20 Token Using Dezswap

 The following code example shows how to swap a native asset for CW20 using Dezswap.